Random Killing

-Random Killing is a Toronto, Montreal and Oshawa based veteran Canadian punk rock band established in 1984.
-The group of childhood friends initially got together to jam some of their favourite punk rock music, just for a shits and giggles.
-The fun turned infectious, the jams continued and before long they had written their own songs, played their first shows, played on live television, recorded Take Our Flag (1985), a 7" EP and made their first video of the title track.
-Their video aired on Rogers Cable, CityTV news, Much Music and won a cash prize at Trinity Square Video.
+Random Killing is a Toronto-, Montreal-, and Oshawa-based Canadian punk rock band formed in 1984.
+The band originated as a group of childhood friends who began playing cover versions of their favourite punk rock songs for recreation.
+This developed into regular rehearsals, original songwriting, and live performances.
+The band recorded its debut release, Take Our Flag (1985), a 7-inch EP, and produced a music video for the title track.
+The video aired on Rogers Cable, Citytv News, and MuchMusic, and won a cash prize at Trinity Square Video.

-The band followed up the success of their first release with the following record and cd releases: This Whole World (1989), Kicked in the Nuts (1990), Welcome (1992), Reissued (1993), Thoughts of Aggression (1994), Urine the 90s Now (1996), Stranded (1997) as well as numerous short run cassettes, demos and enhanced CD-ROMs, some of which were only available at their shows.
-Through Raw Energy records Random Killing achieved worldwide record distribution via A&M records, Page Distribution, Black Mark Production and EMI records.
-The band's latest 12" record Bring Out Your Dead was released Feb 2023 and is available from CursedBlessings Records and their distributors.
+Following their debut, Random Killing released a series of records and CDs, including This Whole World (1989), Kicked in the Nuts (1990), Welcome (1992), Reissued (1993), Thoughts of Aggression (1994), Urine the 90s Now (1996), and Stranded (1997).
+The band also released numerous limited-run cassettes, demos, and enhanced CD-ROMs, some of which were available exclusively at live performances.
+Through Raw Energy Records, Random Killing achieved international distribution via A&M Records, Page Distribution, Black Mark Production, and EMI Records.
+Their 12-inch record Bring Out Your Dead was released in February 2023 by CursedBlessings Records and its distributors.

-In 1995, Random Killing's song "12", a punk rock parody of Sesame Street's counting song, was re-recorded by Random Killing at CBC Studios in Toronto and released as a series of four animated videos (numbers 2, 3, 4 and 12) by Sesame Street where they aired internationally for more than a decade.
-Johnny was a Punk was also recorded at the same session without vocals and turned into a video for the letter "J".
+In 1995, Random Killing re-recorded their song "12," a punk rock parody of the counting song from Sesame Street, at CBC Studios in Toronto.
+The recording was released as a series of four animated videos (numbers 2, 3, 4, and 12), which aired internationally on Sesame Street for more than a decade.
+During the same sessions, the band also recorded an instrumental version of "Johnny Was a Punk," which was later adapted into a video for the letter "J."